ExodusMovement/schemasafe/doc/samples/ref.md

 ##### Strong mode notices

- * `[requireValidation] type must be specified at https://json-schema.org/draft/2019-09/schema#/properties/definitions/additionalProperties`
+ * `[requireValidation] type should be specified at https://json-schema.org/draft/2019-09/schema#/properties/definitions/additionalProperties`

 ## property named $ref that is not a reference